 - A woman reported cramping and got her Paragard IUD removed.
 However, no IUD arms were attached when the device was removed from her uterine cavity, leading to her Paragard injuries.

 - A woman went in for her Paragard IUD removal after 8.5 years.
 When the doctors removed the device, the copper coil was found missing.

 - In a 2015 report, the copper coil from the intrauterine coil was missing when removed from a patient.

-While non-surgical ways allowed for resolving some Paragard issues, many others had to undergo invasive surgery to remove the broken pieces from the body.
+Non-surgical procedures allowed for resolving some Paragard issues, many others had to undergo invasive surgery to remove the broken pieces from their body.

 Is There a Recall on Paragard IUD Devices?

 There is no recall on Paragard IUD, and the copper IUD device is still being manufactured and sold in the market.
 However, according to an FDA report, Teva only recalled two Paragard lots in 2014 on claims of failing to prevent pregnancies.

 Legal Grounds for A Paragard Lawsuit For Intrauterine Contraceptive

 Victims harmed by Paragard IUDs can file a Paragard lawsuit against the device manufacturer by claiming:

 - Design Defect: The design of the Paragard IUD is such that even with all due care, the product will cause serious injuries and other complications because it is defective.